Walk and Talk Therapy

 Where are walk-and-talk sessions held?

+Walk-and-talk appointments are available at our Naperville location.
 You will meet your therapist in his/her office to check in for your appointment.
 You will need to be dressed in suitable clothes for the weather, and have comfortable shoes and a water bottle for the walk.
-If walk-and-talk is deemed suitable for that day, you and your therapist will exit the building and make your way to the walking trail on the south end of our parking lot.
-The prairie trail runs east to west, and you can opt for either direction.
-Note the western path crosses a walking bridge that extends over Route 59.
+If walk-and-talk is deemed suitable for that day, you and your therapist will exit the building and make your way to the walking trail on the end of our parking lot where it meets the Naperville River Walk.
 You will walk for approximately 15 to 20 minutes in one direction, and then turn around and head back to the office to close out your session.
 Be prepared to walk for approximately 30 to 40 minutes of your session time.

 If you are interested in walk-and-talk therapy sessions, please contact us.